 I am a Certified Transactional Analyst, UKCP Registered, MSc qualified Psychotherapist.
 I attended UKCP accredited training in Humanistic and Integrative Psychotherapy.
-I am a Member of the UK and European Association of Transactional Analysis (UKATA and EATA).
+I am a Member of both the UK and European Associations of Transactional Analysis (UKATA and EATA).
 Additionally, I offer Clinical Supervision for Counsellors.

 HOW I WORK.

 My focus is on the emotional health of each of my clients and their sense of well being within the session.
-With this I provide an impartial, non-judgmental and supportive environment in which I encourage individuals to grow through attaining greater individual independence, intimacy and spontaneity.
+With this I provide an impartial, non-judgmental and supportive environment to encourage individuals to grow through attaining greater individual awareness, intimacy and spontaneity.
 I offer an initial consultation/assessment for us to talk about what you are bringing to therapy and to decide if we want to arrange more appointments.

-I find working in groups is particularly effective with regard to learning about how you interact and respond in relationship .
+I find working in groups is particularly effective with regard to learning about how you interact and respond in relationship with yourself and others.